 As I’m sure many marketing and communications professionals have found, your online communities can help you in many ways, whether that’s aiding others with queries or helping to defend your decisions.
 An active and engaged community on social media is very valuable!

 In the case of housing, online communities can really help to drive better community engagement between neighbours in real life, translating that online relationship into offline connections.
-The example from Wakefield District Housing raising awareness of grants for community projects really demonstrates that link. 🔗

-3. Leading from the top
+3. Leading From the Top

 When it comes to building a ‘digital first’ organisation and encouraging your colleagues to get involved in the delivery of social media for your organisation, support from senior management is crucial!